Scotcheroos are our favorite no-bake treat! Peanut butter rice krispie bars with a chocolate and butterscotch topping. These are the BEST!

 Don’t over cook the sugar and Karo Syrup mixture– just bring it to a boil and remove immediately from heat.
 If you over boil it, the bars will become hard and difficult to cut.

 Most recipes for scotcheroos only call for 6 oz. each of chocolate chips and butterscotch chips but, in my humble opinion, that’s not nearly enough delicious topping for these.
-I use both 12 oz. bags.
+I use both 12 oz. bags for a thicker topping.
 Soooo YUMMY!!

 Servings: 24 bars